stakpak/cli/README.md

 # Stakpak Agent

-A TUI for an agent designed for the gritty parts of software development: DevOps work.
+A TUI for an agent designed for the grittiest parts of software development: DevOps work.
 It has everything you'd expect from a Coding Agent, except that it's exceptionally good at writing Terraform code, building containers, and analysing the security of your cloud account (and much more!)

 > **Warning**
 > This CLI tool is under heavy development, and breaking changes should be expected.
 Use with caution 🚧